LovelyStar215/Blockchain-paystream/README.md

 A DASH stream manifest is present at `/stream.mpd`.
 The dash.js video player on / will automatically start playing from this manifest.
 All video fragments as inaccessible (i.e. not stored in /public) and are loaded through a controller method which first checks if there are enough tokens to load the fragment.

 Payment succeeds through the `/pay` method.
 This should be called with some GET parameters to make a transaction.

+### Database and migrations
+This project uses Sequelize in combination with the Sqlite driver for database migrations and ORM.
+Migrations are located in /migrations and models in /models.
+Run migrations using the following command:
+`node_modules/.bin/sequelize db:migrate` This will create an Sqlite file "database" with all migrations applied.